Blue acara: Life History

 When reproducing, the Blue Acara pair will choose a rock to clean and lay eggs on, then the pair will watch over the eggs before the young hatch.
 After hatching, Blue Acara show parental care for their young shortly after hatching from their eggs and continue these actions for a brief period as the young develop.
 The male in the pair will protect the young by putting them in its mouth if there are any potential dangers in the area.

 Andinoacara pulcher is a predatory species, however, some evidence suggests that they may have an omnivorous diet.
 Evidence has been found that while a majority of the Blue Acara’s diets consisted of prey species such as insects or other small prey, there was also plant mass within their diet.
 This trend varied slightly depending on where the population was located, suggesting that prey availability could be a factor in whether this species follows a predatory trend rather than an omnivorous trend.
 Research suggests that Blue Acara follow a direct hunting strategy in which they pursue their prey directly rather than using methods of intercepting the prey as it flees.

 One common order of insects that were found eaten by Blue Acara was Hymenoptera.
 Hymenoptera consists of a large variety of insects such as ants, wasps, and bees.
 This species is also known to consume destritus materials, which are waste materials from plants or other animals.
 These materials, or dead forms of organic matter, are not only used by Blue Acara, but also by many other animals in various ecosystems.

 Conservation Status

 The Blue Acara is an abundant species.
 Blue Acara are considered “Least Concern” on the ICUN Red List.
 There are not fisheries distinctly created with the purpose of breeding Blue Acara, however, they are a common species found as pets and in aquariums.
 Although there has not been much research on this particular species, their status suggests that they are not declining.

 Despite the species being found in abundance, there are growing risks in the environment.
 Climate change is becoming an increasing threat to many around the world, including aquatic species.
 One the main effects of climate change in the regions were Blue Acara naturally are found is the altering rainfall trends.
 These trends, however, affect not only freshwater habitats but also marine and coastal habitats with effects such as sea level rise.

 Taxonomy

-The Blue Acara is in the genus Adnioacara and the family Ciclidae.
+The Blue Acara is in the genus Andioacara and the family Cichlidae.